CesarChaMal/demo-microfrontends/README.md

 - `npm run publish:all` - Publish all packages (no version bump)

 ### Root Project Scripts
-- `npm run install` - Install dependencies for all applications
+- `npm run install:all` - Install dependencies for all applications
 - `npm run build` - Build all microfrontends
 - `npm run build:dev` - Build all microfrontends for development
 - `npm run build:prod` - Build all microfrontends for production